mvanwinkleias/mv_infra_progress_notes/doc/why/ideal_infrastructure.md

 * Reliability
 * As simple as reasonable, but no simpler

 When you consider the bullet points above in the middle of your work you might find that it involves more work.
-Advocating for idealism for somebody _else's_ work without having solutions seems meddlesome.
+Advocating for idealism in somebody _else's_ work without having solutions can be  meddlesome...
+BUT:  __The end-to-end system exists and has been documented.__

 # Ideal Computing Infrastructure